-Developing a poster campaign aimed at all stakeholders to popularise the Department's stance against fraud and also its expectations with regards to ethics and integrity of all stakeholders

-- Circulating appropriate sections of the Code of Conduct to other stakeholders, i.e. consultants and contractors - Giving copies of the Code of Conduct to suppliers of goods and services - Using the local paper to communicate issues relating to the prevention and detection of fraud, including matters reported and action taken.
+- Developing a poster campaign aimed at all stakeholders to popularise the Department's stance against fraud and also its expectations about the ethics and integrity of all stakeholders - Circulating appropriate sections of the Code of Conduct to other stakeholders, i.e. consultants and contractors - Giving copies of the Code of Conduct to suppliers of goods and services - Using the local paper to communicate issues relating to the prevention and detection of fraud, including matters reported and action taken.

-10.8.6 Ethics Infrastructure
+9.8.6 Ethics Infrastructure

-The Public Sector Integrity Management Framework (PSIMF) has been introduced to provide a comprehensive Integrity Framework derived from the existing regulatory framework in order to align all measures regulating ethics and integrity in the public sector, with the following objectives:
+The Public Sector Integrity Management Framework (PSIMF) has been established to create a robust Integrity Framework that aligns with existing regulatory measures governing ethics and integrity in the public sector.
+The framework is designed to achieve the following objectives: